-Jimmy Kimmel Declares 10-20 as DoggFather's Day in honor of Snoop Dogg
+Jimmy Kimmel declares 10-20 as DoggFather's Day in honor of Snoop Dogg

 Making the obvious connection — Snoop is famous for his love and endorsement of weed — Kimmel then with great fanfare announced the date would henceforth be known as DoggFather's Day and presented Snoop with a proclamation honoring him for all he has done for the advancement of pot.

-“Whereas Mr. Dogg’s birthday miraculously falls on the exact midway point to 4-20, a coincidence that is totally tripping me out right now, we encourage tokers around the world to lift their goblets of gin & juice, blaze their blunts, scooby their doobies and share their Satan’s spinach to pay tribute, as I, Jizimmy Kizimmel, proclaim the 20th day of October to be … DoggFather’s Day!”
+“Whereas Mr. Dogg’s birthday miraculously falls on the exact midway point to 4-20, a coincidence that is totally tripping me out right now, we encourage tokers around the world to lift their goblets of gin and juice, blaze their blunts, scooby their doobies and share their Satan’s spinach to pay tribute, as I, Jizimmy Kizimmel, proclaim the 20th day of October to be… DoggFather’s Day!”

 With that, a massive banner was unfurled outside the studio where the show is produced.